SkalskiP/top-cvpr-2023-papers/README.md

 ## 👋 hello

 Computer Vision and Pattern Recognition is a massive conference.
 In **2023** alone, **9155** papers were submitted, and **2359** were accepted.
-I created this repository to help you and me search for papers worthy of attention.
-It is a curated collection of the most exciting and influential CVPR 2023 papers.
+I created this repository to help you search for crème de la crème of CVPR publications.
+If the paper you are looking for is not on my short list, take a peek at the full [list](https://cvpr2023.thecvf.com/Conferences/2023/AcceptedPapers) of accepted papers.

 ## 🗞️ papers